German minister welcomes EU-US breakthrough on trade

 “Congrats to @JunckerEU, @realDonaldTrump: Breakthrough achieved that can avoid trade war & save millions of jobs!
 Great for global economy!”
 Altmaier said in a posting on Twitter.

-After a meeting with European Commission President Jean-Claude Juncker, Trump said the two sides would start talks aimed at resolving both the hefty tariffs the United States had placed on imports of steel and aluminum from the EU and the tariffs Europe had slapped on U.S. goods in response.
+After a meeting with European Commission President Jean-Claude Juncker, Trump said the two sides would start talks aimed at resolving both the hefty tariffs the United States had placed on imports of steel and aluminium from the EU and the tariffs Europe had slapped on U.S. goods in response.
+(Reporting by Andrea Shalal Editing by Alison Williams)